 F. E-PROCUREMENT REQUIREMENTS

-As required by law, the Board will use the North Carolina Electronic Procurement (“e-procurement”) system to facilitate the electronic purchase of goods and services.
-School system personnel will comply with standards established by the State Board of Education so that the school system can become e-procurement compliant.
-As of July 1, 2004, the purchasing officer shall ensure that the school system expends at least 30 percent of its remaining unencumbered funds for that fiscal year to purchase supplies, equipment, materials, computer software and other tangible personal property through the state’s e-procurement system.
-For the following two fiscal years, the school system must utilize 35 percent of funds in the first year and 40 percent of funds in the second year to purchase through the e-procurement system.
+Where appropriate, the Board will use the North Carolina Electronic Procurement (“e-procurement”) system to facilitate the electronic purchase of goods and services.

 G. LEASE PURCHASE CONTRACTS AND OTHER CONTRACTS FINANCED OVER TIME

 Lease purchase contracts, contracts that include options to purchase, and leases for the life of equipment all must be bid consistent with the requirements of G.S.
-149-129 and 149-131.
+143-129 and 143-131.
 The purchasing officer will ensure that such contracts meet the legal requirements of G.S.
 115C-528 and the provisions of Board policy.